sonic-net/DASH/dash-pipeline/README.md

     - [Committing new SAI submodule version](#committing-new-sai-submodule-version)

 # Known Issues
 * The vnet_out test via `make run-test` needs to be run to allow `run-ixiac-test` to pass.
-Need to understand why this is so.
 * Prebuilt Docker image is too large , see [Desired Optimizations](#desired-optimizations).
+* Docker images have permissions and ownership issues, see https://github.com/Azure/DASH/issues/143.
+Use `make fix-perms` as temporary workaround.

 # TODOs
 ## Loose Ends